-Join Will Kemp for an in-depth discussion in this video Summer sunshine and a wide tonal range, part of Foundations of Painting: Creating Palettes for the Landscape.
+Join Will Kemp for an in-depth discussion in this video Summer sunshine and a wide tonal range, part of Painting Foundations: Creating Palettes for the Landscape.

 - So with a burst of leaves growing on the trees,…the bright sunshine high in the sky,…comes all the fantastic colors of summer.…With the fabulous intensity of the summer light…comes a higher contrast…and clearer definition between the shapes.…Also, the shadows will have a harder edge.…And all the light that's bouncing around on the ground…will bounce into the shadows and fills them with color.…